system76/docs/_articles/bluetooth.md

 #### Linux Firmware

 Occasionally the kernel and/or Linux firmware will have problems.
-Sometimes, newer Linux firmware packages will have fixed bugs that aren't yet in the Ubuntu repositories.
+Sometimes, newer Linux firmware packages will have fixed bugs that aren't yet in the repositories.
 They can be downloaded from here:

 [http://mirrors.kernel.org/ubuntu/pool/main/l/linux-firmware/](http://mirrors.kernel.org/ubuntu/pool/main/l/linux-firmware/)